devtron-labs/devtron/docs/user-guide/global-configurations/cluster-and-environments.md

 TLS key and TLS certificate both options are optional, these options are used when you use a custom URL, in that case, you can pass your TLS key and TLS certificate.

+### K8s Version
+on saving or update a cluster there is a call to fetch k8s version, it will store corresponding to cluster on db. used in listing api's and app detail page for grafana url.

 Check the below screenshots to know how it looks like If you select the `Basic` authentication type

 ![](../../.gitbook/assets/cluster_gc2%20%283%29.png)